deeppavlov/chatsky/docs/source/get_started.rst

 Installation
 ~~~~~~~~~~~~

-DFF can be easily installed on your system using the ``pip`` package manager:
+Chatsky can be easily installed on your system using the ``pip`` package manager:

 .. code-block:: console